Five Things I Wish I Knew Before Joining a Board

 … but I will learn to – where appropriate – rely on my fellow board members to rise to their strengths when needed.

 This is the strength and beauty of having a well-rounded and balanced board.
 The times when you feel that you have nothing to contribute are the times that allow other board members to step up and into their unique talents.
+This is the beauty and value of any high performing team.

 3. I will screw up